alankritkadian/B_MinusMinus_Compiler/ReadMe.md

 Replace `input.bas` with the path to the input source file.

-The output of the parser is an abstract syntax tree (AST) printed to stdout.
+The program outputs the correct tokens it parses until an error due to a BNF rule violation.
+No syntax error for succesful execution.

 ## Language syntax